idewave/idewave-core/README.md

 I'm very grateful to the Mangos community, in particular to Kyoril, for help and hints.

 ## Before start
-This is works on Python v3.5.
+This works on Python v3.5.
 Not tested another versions yet.

 Dependencies:
 1. MySQL (https://github.com/PyMySQL/mysqlclient-python)